Benjamin Crump: 2022 cases

 Crump began representing Amir Locke's family in February 2022.
 Locke was shot and killed by the Minneapolis Police Department on February 2, 2022, while police were executing a search warrant.

+In March 2022, Crump started representing the family of Tyre Sampson, who was killed after falling from a drop ride at Orlando's Icon Park.
+Sampson's death prompted the Florida governor to pass the Tyre Sampson Act, which strengthened safety standards for amusement park rides.

 In April 2022, Crump took on the case of Patrick Lyoya of Grand Rapids, Michigan, who was killed by Officer Christopher Schurra, a police officer from the Grand Rapids Police Department, who shot Lyoya in the back of the head after Lyola fled a traffic stop.
 Lyoya was unarmed.

 In May 2022, Crump was retained by the families of Andre Mackneil, Geraldine Talley, and Ruth Whitfield, three victims of the 2022 Buffalo shooting on May 14.
 That same month, Crump took on the case of Rwandan politician Paul Rusesabagina, who was sentenced to 25 years in prison by the Rwandan government.

-The family of Randy Cox retained Crump in June 2022, when Cox, who was traveling in a police van without a seatbelt when the driver slammed on the brakes, sending Cox into a metal partition head first.
-Cox was paralyzed from the chest down as a result of his injuries.
-The officers were fired without compensation for behaving "recklessly and without compassion."
-The five officers were caught on police body camera mocking Cox after he hit his head and proceeded to drag him out of the vehicle, and place him in a holding cell.
-The case for which Cox was initially arrested was later dismissed.
-In 2023, a $45 million verdict was reached with the City of New Haven, Connecticut.

 In October 2022, Crump was retained by the family of Erik Cantu.
 The 17-year-old was shot by a San Antonio Police Department officer while eating a hamburger in his car at a McDonald's parking lot.
 In December 2022, Crump was hired by Emily Proulx, a passenger of Cantu's during the shooting.